jj1bdx/erltrek/README.md

 # Erltrek: Star Trek Game in Erlang

-* Requirement: Erlang/OTP 17.3
+* Requirement: Erlang/OTP 18.0 or later
-* Tested on: OS X 10.9.5, FreeBSD 10-STABLE
+* Tested on: OS X 10.10.4, FreeBSD 10-STABLE
-* License: BSD 3-clause (Note: tinymt-erlang has its own BSD license, compatible with this software)
+* License: BSD 3-clause
 * *Note well: this program is still in the alpha level.
 Please report bugs to the GitHub issues and contribute through the pull requests.*

 ## Travis CI build status for the master branch